A Two-Time-Scale Stochastic Optimization Framework with Applications in Control and Reinforcement Learning: Introduction

-Our work closely relates to the existing literature on two-time-scale stochastic approximation (SA), actor-critic algorithms in reinforcement learning, and SGD under Markovian samples.
-In this section, we discuss the recent progress in these three domains and point out our novelty.
+Our work is closely related to the existing literature on two-time-scale stochastic approximation (SA), bi-level and composite optimization, actor-critic algorithms in reinforcement learning, and single-time-scale stochastic optimization algorithms under unbiased or biased (sub)gradients.
+In this section, we discuss the recent advances in these domains to give context to our contributions.